Karimovvv/Karimovvv/README.md

 I'm a Softrware Developer 💻
 </h2>

-I love the entire process of developing creative websites.
+I love the entire process of developing creative AI modelus.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.

 ### 🤝 Connect with me:
 <a href="https://www.instagram.com/KarimovvvIslammm/ target=_blank">